brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 ~~~

 RPC still works out!
-we just have to be careful,
+We just have to be careful,
-since the frontend is now public,
+now that the frontend is public,
 to make our RPC endpoints safe by adding permission.

 Our frontend still only needs our two RPC endpoints `getTodoList` and `createTodo` and we still don't need REST/GraphQL.
 We simply wrap our SQL queries in safe RPC endpoints.
-That's a simple solution!
+RPC offers a simple solution even for public frontends!

+RPC, however, has one constraint which we will talk abut later.
+There is one constraint with RPC which we will talk about later.
+But, before we do, let's look at how powerful RPC is.

 **RPC Power**

-Not only is RPC simple, but it is also powerful:
+Not only is RPC simple but it is also powerful:
-RPC enables the frontend to use any SQL query, any ORM/ODM query, or any other server-side tool.
+RPC enables the frontend to use any SQL query, any ORM/ODM query, and any other server-side tool.

+For exampe,
-For exampe, imagine we want to add a button "Mark all to-dos as completed" to our frontend.
+if we'd want to add a button "Mark all to-dos as completed" to our frontend,
+with RPC,
-With RPC, we would simply use a new SQL query and wrap it in a safe RPC endpoint:
+we would simply write a new SQL query and wrap it in a safe RPC endpoint:

 ~~~js
 endpoints.markAllCompleted = async function() {